alphagov/govwifi-logging-api/README.md

 ### Deploying changes

-Merging to `master` will automatically deploy this API to staging.
-You can find in depth instructions on using our deploy process [here](https://docs.google.com/document/d/1ORrF2HwrqUu3tPswSlB0Duvbi3YHzvESwOqEY9-w6IQ/) (you must be member of the GovWifi Team to access this document).
+Merging to `master` will automatically deploy this API to Dev and Staging via the Pipeline [You can find in depth instructions on using our deploy process here](https://docs.google.com/document/d/1ORrF2HwrqUu3tPswSlB0Duvbi3YHzvESwOqEY9-w6IQ/) (you must be member of the GovWifi Team to access this document).

 ## How to contribute